Search Contact and Reunion Services

 ASCRS are a highly emotional endeavor.
 While a tremendously beneficial experience, the adoption process can have many conflicting aspects.
 People going through the ASCRS process are encouraged to be aware of the potential fluctuations of emotions throughout and to seek assistance if needed.
 Registrants can seek individual assistance or group help.
 There are some group resources available through private agencies in Maryland.
 None of the groups require the adoption to have been through the agency providing the group.
 Although two of the agencies are faith based, neither require that group participants share their beliefs.
 The support groups are for adoptees and birth family members navigating the process of adoption contact and reunion.

-All ASCRS are coordinated through The Department of Human Resources.
+All ASCRS are coordinated through The Department of Human Services.
 For more information contact:

 Jeffrey O’Donnell, LCSW-C